dominguezdaniel/awsbytes/ckzo7z5ki0j6so2s16woh1t2s.md

 ## Non-Fungible Florals NFT Collection

 [Non-Fungible Florals](https://opensea.io/collection/nf-florals) it's just in time for Valentines Day!
+"Roses are red, Violets are blue.
+I may love crypto, but I’d never trade you!"

 Give that special someone a flower that will live forever.
 Mint a limited edition roses.
 Say, our love is immutable with pure power of a white rose and classic red rose.